Cong prez poll: It's Kharge vs Tharoor as K N Tripathi's nomination rejected | Politics

 The three had filed nominations on Friday, the last day of the process.

-The last date for withdrawal of nominations is October 8 and the final list of candidates will be out at 5 pm on the same day.
+The withdrawal of nominations is allowed till October 8 and the final list of candidates will be out at 5 pm on the same day.

 Addressing a press conference at the Congress headquarters here, the party's central election authority chairman Madhusudan Mistry said the panel met for scrutiny of forms on Saturday.